This is the simplest tutorial on how to add or update maps to your Garmin Sat Nav.

 Step 1.
 Buy a cable and connect your Sat Nav

 The first step is to connect the device to your computer.
-For this purpose you need a mini USB cable.
-If you are an Andriod user you probably have one already, otherwise you can get one in Amazon for around USD 3 [cable1, cable2, cable3].
+For this purpose, you need a mini USB cable.
+If you are an Andriod user you probably have one already, otherwise, you can get one on Amazon for around USD 3 (option 1, option 2, option 3).

 Step 2.
 Find your Map

-Open Street Map (OSM) is the most used and globally recognised source for maps.
+Open Street Map (OSM) is the most used and globally recognised map source.
 They are free, created and updated by users and volunteers across the World.

 That’s it!
 Your browser will start downloading a .zip (if it is compressed) or a .img file.
 In my case the file is called “Benelux & France-IMG-UL.zip“, and it is around 600MB.